anvaka/redsim/README.md

 # reddit discovery

-**NOTE:** There is a new version of a project with a similar purpose and more recent datra.
-See here: https://anvaka.github.io/sayit/
+**NOTE:** Checkout couple more similar projects: https://anvaka.github.io/sayit/ and https://anvaka.github.io/map-of-reddit/.
+Description below is slightly outdated and should be updated.

 Your comments on reddit are not only what makes reddit fun.
 They can also be used to x-ray the friendly alien and reveal its hidden structure.